Nadia Battocletti

 Nadia Battocletti (born 12 April 2000) is an Italian female middle- and long-distance runner.
+She won the gold medal in the 5000 m and 10000 m races at the 2024 European Athletics Championships in Rome.
+At the 2024 Summer Olympics, Battocletti won a silver medal in the 10,000 m and placed fourth in the 5000 m race.
+At the 2025 World Athletics Championships she won the silver medal in the 10,000 m.

+Biography

+Battocletti was born on 12 April 2000 in Cles to an Italian father (Giuliano Battocletti) and Moroccan-born mother.
+As of 2022, she lives in Trentino region of northern Italy, and was a student of architecture engineering at the University of Trento.
+She is coached by her father Giuliano, who was, in the past, an important Italian long-distance runner.

+Career

 She won the gold medal for the 5000 metres at the 2021 European Under-23 Championships.
 Battocletti earned four individual gold medals in the U20 and U23 age groups at the European Cross Country Championships.
 She is the Italian record holder for the indoor 3000 metres and 5 km road race.

 As a 17-year-old, Battocletti won the bronze medal in the 3000 m at the 2017 European U20 Championships.
 At the 2019 edition of this championships, she earned silver for the 5000 m.
 She represented Italy at the 2020 Tokyo Olympics competing in the 5000 m.
 She won an Italian national title at senior level in 2018, becoming the first Italian millennial to do that.
-Battocletti is a five-time national champion.

-Biography

-As of 2022, Nadia Battocletti, who lives in Trentino region of northern Italy, was a student of architecture engineering.
-She is coached by her father Giuliano who was in the past an important Italian middle distance runner.
+Battocletti is a seven-time national senior champion and, as of 2023, has amassed 31 Italian titles across all surfaces and age-groups.

 In August 2019 in Gothenburg, Sweden, she broke Italian under-20 record in the 3000 metres that had lasted for more than 30 years in a time of 9:04.46.
 In December that year, Battocletti was elected European Athlete of the Month by the European Athletic Association (EAA), the only Italian to succeed in this undertaking in 2019.

 At the postponed 2020 Tokyo Olympics in 2021, the 21-year-old competed in the women's 5000 metres event, finishing seventh in the final in a personal best of 14:46.29.